Iron rings

 Iron rings are heavy metal rings used in martial arts for various training purposes.
-Metal rings have a long history of being used in Yau Kung Mun, Hung Gar, and other styles for weight training, to harden the muscle, skin, or bone, or strengthen the arms and fists.
+Metal rings have a long history of being used in Yau Kung Mun, Hung Gar, Ziranmen and other styles for weight training, to harden the muscle, skin, or bone, or strengthen the arms and fists.

 Types of rings

 Many different types of rings are available.
 The Chi Sau Ring is used for conditioning the body in many stances, and exercises.
 Four-inch-diameter (4 in) Chi Sau Rings weigh 600 g; 5 in iron rings weigh 800 g.
 Some iron rings are sold in sets, such as two small and two large rings.
 Some rings are made of other metals such as steel or brass, and rattan rings are also used for exercise.